seventh720/Personal-Website/README.md

     const leaderboardContainerEl = document.getElementById('leaderboard-container'); // Container to display the leaderboard const endQuizBtn = document.getElementById('end-quiz'); // End quiz button
 ```
-Since the whole javascriptc codes defined the quiz logic, I'll give a brief introduction here.
+Since the whole JavaScript codes defined the quiz logic, I'll give a brief introduction here.
 The file ***quiz.js*** code manages a dynamic quiz application, initializing the quiz, displaying questions with a timer, handling user interactions for selecting answers, advancing through questions, and rendering a leaderboard.
 It tracks the user's score and time, provides immediate feedback on answers, and concludes with a summary of results and an option to restart the quiz.
-The application is designed to be interactive, with real-time updates and user engagement at its core.
+The application is designed to be interactive, with real-time updates and user engagement at its core. **Users can see the leaderboard both before and after the quiz.**
 ****
 ## Chanllege
 ### 1. Adjustment of Page Layout
 I faced challenges with maintaining the layout's neatness and responsiveness across different screen sizes.
-The initial design did not adapt well to window resizing, leading to layout inconsistencies and a subpar user experience.
+The initial design did not adapt well to window resizing, leading to layout inconsistencies and a unpleased user experience.

-To address the layout challenges, I employed CSS properties such as max-height and max-width to restrict element dimensions, ensuring they scale smoothly within their containers across various viewport sizes.
-Furthermore, incorporating flex-wrap in flexbox layouts allowed for item wrapping, creating a responsive design that maintains layout integrity regardless of screen dimensions.
+To address the layout challenges, I employed CSS properties such as `max-height` and `max-width` to restrict element dimensions, ensuring they scale smoothly within their containers across various viewport sizes.
+Furthermore, incorporating `flex-wrap` in flexbox layouts allowed for item wrapping, creating a responsive design that maintains layout integrity regardless of screen dimensions.
 The following code snippet is an example.
 ```css
 /* Quiz Container Styles */
 .quiz-container {